Grokzen/pykwalify/docs/Validation Rules.md

 ## desc

+Description of schema.

-Description is not used for validation.
-This have no effect on the parsing.
+This have no effect on the parsing, but is useful for humans to read.

 #### Example: